Medically review by Kim Langdon

 The benefits of tea tree oil

-Antiseptic compounds are considered substances that can prevent or reduce the growth of infectious disease.
+Antiseptic compounds are considered substances that can prevent or reduce the growth of infectious diseases.
 Tea tree oil may have some surprising medicinal properties because of this.

-Antimicrobial compounds are ones that will prevent and reduce the growth of microorgamisms.
-This makes tea tree oil a great addition to your laundry to prevent odour from lingering around in your gym clothes.
+Antimicrobial compounds are ones that will prevent and reduce the growth of microorganisms.
+This makes tea tree oil a great addition to your laundry to prevent odor from lingering around in your gym clothes.

 Plus, it's super budget-friendly to make your own natural cleaning products.